qqbethdavid/Recon_website/README.md

         The genera list consists of species less than 10,000 tonnes over a period of 67 years. or a total of 67 years of catch.
 All species less than 10,000 tonnes are included in the Genera list.

+        For the genera prioritize those which have a higher catch but less number of species in them.

 ### Species list
         The species list consist of greater than or equal to (>=) 10,000 tonnes.
 You will get this